 He could remember his first real love, having exactly this type of earrings on their first date.
 How could he forget.

 Joan moved like all the others.
 They moved from town to countryside, watching more an more people disappearing.
 Soon, only two were left – Bill and Joan.
 They surely walked some minutes, even hours without speaking.
 Eventually they grabbed their hands, still not talking.
 Holding their hands they walked and walked.
 Though it was cold outside, their hands warmed up.
 It was a firm grip, both did not want to loose the other one.
 In front of them, a small town appeared and they straightly walked in, now walking very close to each other.
 They started to talk to each other, but their lips didn’t move.
 They talked so much, about how close they felt, how truly happy they were.
-They both totally agreed, that this must have been a dream.
+They both totally agreed, that this must be a dream.
 They could read each others mind, could feel the other inside.

 The old man was angry.
 He waved about like crazy with his hands.
 Talked in images and threw words on Bill like a water pouring from a waterfall.
 Got more an more angry.
-Bill, Bill was getting smaller and smaller.
+Bill was getting smaller and smaller.
 He opened his mouth, tried to speak but couldn’t.
 Which was not surprising.
 The water still poured.
 The old man was so angry, Bill feared he could explode.
 Joan was calm, absurdly calm.
 The louder the old man got, the calmer Joan was.
 It nearly felt like she was enjoying this.
 Bill still could not say anything.
 Instead, he felt like the old man started to open his head – to drill into it with his eyes.
 Next was his heart, his breast was torn open and his inner feelings were revealed.

 The old man still shouted and gestured, but it slowed somehow.
 Now Joan took Bills hands.
 His chest closed, but only to explode again.
 This feeling of her, looking into his eyes, holding his hands, it was overwhelming.
 He could but stare at her, feeling like being completely naked.
 And, it felt good.
 She pressed her body towards him.
-He was close to getting unconscious, but she held him here with here deep, large and mysterious brown eyes.
+He was close to getting unconscious, but she held him here with her deep, large and mysterious brown eyes.
 Eyes, that burned the bad, even if that meant burning all.
 He was home again.
 Home, everything he ever wished for.

 „This won’t harm me.
 But, if someone lies to me, it could kill me.“